LoginRadius/docs/content/references/sdk/java-sdk/index.md

 <h4 id="RemoveEmail-delete-">Auth Remove Email (DELETE)</h4>
  This API is used to remove additional emails from a user's account.
-[More info](https://www.loginradius.com/docs/api/v2/customer-identity-api/authentication/auth-remove-email)

 ```java